ElfFriend-DnD/foundryvtt-retroactive-advantage-5e/README.md

 ## Out of Scope

 This module does not interact with any other module which might rely on the results of a dice roll (for example "Attack Roll Check D&D5e").
 Any automations based on attack rolls, saving throws, etc would be far too complex to attempt to 'undo and redo' with the new result.

+## To Do

+- Add Better Support for Halfling Luck and Elven Accuracy special traits

 ## Compatibility